lavollmer/sunnyside-agency-landingpage/README.md

 2. Work on the Icon Sunnyside Logo component.
 The icon file I received wasn't working.
 I used snipping clipper to take an image of the design layout.
 Took the logo and ran it through a website to remove the background of the image.
 I got a usable image for the website.
 Realized the logo icon did work - just wasn't showing up when using.
 3. Declare the useState in React.
 I need to declare the state variable and the function to update it inside an array.
 I forgot to add const to the beginning of my useState.
 4. Understanding react-router-dom and how it works within all the files
+5. React-router-dom Link component doesn't support the className prop directly - need to wrap it with div or span

 ```html
 <h1>Some HTML code I'm proud of</h1>